Table of Contents

 - Yield the right of the way for pedestrians in the crossings and at intersections.

-- Make yourself visible with bright-colored attire in the day and have reflective gears, headlights, and reflective clothes at night.
+- Make yourself visible with bright-colored attire during the day and have reflective gears, headlights, and reflective clothes at night.

 - Drivers should maintain at least 3 feet of distance with the bicycles while passing.